Angus Stone: 2023–Present: Dope Lemon: Kimosabé and Golden Wolf

 Early 2023 American star Post Malone was opening for the American Band Red Hot Chili Peppers in Melbourne, when Stone was invited on stage.
-Malone and Stone preceded to perform "Big Jet Plane" together.
+Malone and Stone proceeded to perform "Big Jet Plane" together.
 This coming a couple months after video of Malone was released, talking about how he could sample the song to American Rapper Swae Lee.
 A recording of the performance was uploaded onto Malone's YouTube page on May 16.
 Stone would later open for Malone on his Australia leg of his If Y'all Weren't Here, I'd Be Crying Tour in 2023.

 In June 2023, Stone released "Kimosabé", the lead single from the album of the same name; the fourth released under the moniker of Dope Lemon.
 The song itself features samples from Will Ferrell from the film Step Brothers.
 Both Ferrell and director Adam McKay have received co-writing credits on the song.

 In July 2023 the second single from Dope Lemon's fourth studio album "Miami Baby" was released.
 An accompanying music video was released which was shot within Australian Rules Footballer Lance Franklin's home.

 Kimosabé Dope Lemon's fourth studio album was released in September 2023.
 The album was the first of Dope Lemon's albums to feature Stone's face on the album cover.
 The album peaked at number 9 on the ARIA albums chart.

 In November 2024, Dope Lemon released "Golden Wolf", described as his "next chapter".
 In February 2025, Dope Lemon announced the release of Golden Wolf, scheduled for release on 9 May 2025.